-Consignments of food and feed listed in the Annexes to Regulation(EU ) 2019/1793 and products listed in Annex I to Implementing Decision 2011/884/EU on emergency measures regarding unauthorised genetically modified rice in rice products originating in China shall be subject to temporarily reinforced official controls at border inspection posts of entry into the Union and at inspection posts.
+Consignments of food of non-animal origin listed in the Annexes to Regulation(EU) 2019/1793, as amended, and products listed in Annex I to the Implementing Decision 2011/884/EU on emergency measures regarding unauthorized genetically modified rice in rice products originating in China, shall be temporarily subject to increased official controls at border inspection posts upon their entry into the Union and at control points.

-Identity checks and physical checks, including sampling of the percentage of consignments specified in these EU rules, may also be carried out at control posts.
+The identity check and examination of goods including sampling at the percentage of consignments specified in the present EU regulations, may also be carried out at the control points.

 The decisive factor is the CN code and the country from which the goods are imported.
-The frequency of identity checks and physical checks, including the parameters for which the goods are to be tested, are set out in the EU regulations.
+The frequency of the identity check and physical inspection, including the parameters for which the goods are to be tested, are set out in the EU regulations.

-Importers shall provide for each consignment of food and feed listed in Annex II of Regulation(EU) 2019/1793 an official certificate in accordance with the model set out in Annex IV.
-The results of sampling and analysis shall also be provided.
+Importers shall provide an official certificate for each consignment of food of non-animal origin listed in Annex II of Regulation(EU) 2019/1793 as amended, in accordance with the model in Annex IV.
+The results of sampling and analyses shall also be provided.

-If the consignment is sampled in the course of the physical inspection, the consignment may only be released after a safe laboratory result has been obtained.
+If the consignment is sampled in the course of the examination of the goods, the consignment can be released only after a harmless laboratory result.

-Each consignment of products covered by Implementing Decision 2011/884/EU shall be accompanied by a health certificate and an analytical report in accordance with the models set out in Annexes III and IV.
+Each consignment of products of the Implementing Decision 2011/884/EU shall be accompanied by a health certificate and an analytical report in accordance with the models set out in Annexes III and IV.

 Operators shall also indicate whether the product is food or feed.